microsoft/FractalTensor/docs/primitive_types.md

 ## Homogeneous arrays

-XXX is based on homogeneous collection types: sequences and multi-dimensional arrays as primitive parallel data types.
+FractalTensor is based on homogeneous collection types: sequences and multi-dimensional arrays as primitive parallel data types.
 Homogeneous collection types that aggregate multiple elements of the same type form an addressable region of contiguous memory.
 Operations that iterate over arrays or access array elements derive their performance from the compiler's compile-time program analysis.

-XXX particularly presents two kinds of homogenous arrays:
+FractalTensor particularly presents two kinds of homogenous arrays:

 1. Fixed-size array of atomic data types called `Tensor`.
    - Tensor is a grid-ordered collection of atomic data types.